-- Small fuzzy larvae that infest

 If you find the fuzzy carpet beetle larvae, or their shed skins, in kitchen cabinets or drawers then the infestation is probably in food storage/pantry.
 Search stored food containers and clean shelves with a mild household cleaner

-Once everything is clean, cracks and crevices inside cabinets and drawers can be treated with a low-toxicity dust insecticide that is approved for this use such as EcoPCO DX, available here (DoMyOwn.com).
+Once everything is clean, cracks and crevices inside cabinets and drawers can be treated with a low-toxicity dust insecticide that is approved for this use such as EcoPCO DX, available here (DoMyOwn.com, our affiliate).
 Since product labels and usage instructions can change, be sure to check the product instructions before use.
-See Dust Insecticides for additional information and sources.
+Also take a look at this article Dust Insecticides for additional information and sources.

 Don't use mothballs for fabric infestations